-Connectivity: A measure of how the various parts of the brain communicate with each other
+Connectivity: a measure of how the various parts of the brain communicate with each other

 Brainmaps provide a great deal of additional information in a variety of tables and graphs.
-In addition to measures of the power of the EEG at various speeds, the Connectivity measures give information about but about how well one part of the brain is communicating with another part of the brain.
+In addition to measures of the power of the EEG at various speeds, the Connectivity measures give information about how well one part of the brain is communicating with another part of the brain.
 This adolescent with ADHD and Obsessive Compulsive Disorder has difficulties with effective communication between various prefrontal and frontal lobe sites.

 The QEEG human brain mapping procedure is very relevant because it provides more information than the typical electroencephalogram (EEG).
 By having a QEEG done, the brain activity can be compared to a wide database of other “normal brains,” helping to determine which, if any, of the brain functions, is actually abnormal.
 QEEG can be helpful in determining whether a person’s symptoms are associated with specific brain dysfunctions.This valuable information can guide treatment planning.
 Repeated QEEG assessments can also be used to monitor treatment progress by showing changes in brain functioning as treatment progress and symptoms change.